The previous page closed with

 with two free constants \(B_n, C_n\) reflecting the two initial conditions of the

-second-order ODE.
-The contrast with the heat case is exact and instructive: there,
+The contrast with the heat case is exact and instructive.
+There,

-is a two-parameter family of trigonometric oscillations of frequency \(\omega_n\).
-The
+evolution is a two-parameter family of trigonometric oscillations of frequency

-decay rate of the parabolic case has been replaced by a temporal frequency: heat's
+\(\omega_n\).
+The decay rate of the parabolic case has been replaced by a temporal

-A note on notation.
-The letter \(B_n\) is the same symbol used in the previous page
+We pause for a note on notation.
+The letter \(B_n\) is the same symbol used in the

-for the Fourier sine coefficient of the initial datum, and we shall presently see that
+previous page for the Fourier sine coefficient of the initial datum, and we shall

-in the wave case it again denotes the Fourier sine coefficient of \(f\); the choice is
+presently see that in the wave case it again denotes the Fourier sine coefficient of

 \[